-Student Acceptable Use Policy
+Student Acceptable Use Policy (Link was replaced with updated AUP)

 This links to the KCSD Acceptable Use Policy for students to access the KCSD network and email.
 The school must have a signed AUP on file.
 Hardcopies are distributed to every student on the first day of school or when they enroll.
 It is also available at the above link.